 Lindsey N. Godwin, Ph.D.

-Prior to coming to Champlain, she served as a research associate for the Center for Business as Agent of World Benefit (B.A.W.B.) at Case Western Reserve University (now the Fowler Center for Sustainable Value) and remains a creative contributor to the Fowler Center today.
-Her work has been published in a variety of journals and books, appearing most recently in the Oxford Handbook of Positive Organizational Scholarship, and she has presented at national and international conferences, including the Annual Academy of Management Meetings.
-She was recently a guest editor for a special issue on positive organizational ethics for the Journal of Business Ethics as well as for a special issue on advances in the AI Summit for the AI Practitioner Journal.
-She is also an editor and contributor for the recently published fourth volume in the research book series Advances in Appreciative Inquiry.
-Lindsey has served as co-chair for past World Appreciative Inquiry Conferences held in Orlando, Florida and Kathmandu, Nepal and on the Advisory Board for the conference in Ghent, Belgium as well as the a 2015 conference in South Africa.
-With a passion for helping organizations leverage their potential through strengths-based change, she has consulted with organizations including Green Mountain Coffee Roasters, the Vermont Federal Executive Association (VTFEA), World Vision, the Houston Independent School District, the California Teachers Association, Imagine Nepal, the United Nations, the American Society of Association Executives and the Leahy Center for Lake Champlain.
+Lindsey has presented at national and international conferences, including the Annual Academy of Management Meetings.
+She has served as co-chair for past World Appreciative Inquiry Conferences held in Orlando, Florida and Kathmandu, Nepal and on the Advisory Board for the conference in Ghent, Belgium as well as a 2015 conference in South Africa.
+With a passion for helping organizations leverage their potential through strengths-based change, Lindsey has consulted with organizations including Green Mountain Coffee Roasters, the Vermont Federal Executive Association (VTFEA), World Vision, the Houston Independent School District, the California Teachers Association, Imagine Nepal, the United Nations, the American Society of Association Executives and the Leahy Center for Lake Champlain.

 Alyssa was born and raised in New Hampshire.
-She attended Keene State College in her home state, and graduated in 2010 with a BA in Journalism.
+She attended Keene State College in her home state and graduated in 2010 with a BA in Journalism.
 After graduating, Alyssa worked as a communications assistant at Dartmouth College's Institute for Lifelong Education, where she happily worked for two years.
 She left Dartmouth for the city to chase her dream of graduate school.
 In May 2014, she graduated from Emerson College in Boston with a master's degree in Communication Management, focusing on public relations.
-Throughout her time at Emerson, she was active on various civic engagement initiates and nation-branding projects.
-She was one of three Graduate students to pioneer the Emerson/Bird Street Civic Engagement Project, which mentors at-risk youth in Dorchester.
-The project aims to educate about communication as an alternative to violence and mentors students through various activities such as the making of non-violence/anti-bullying PSAs.
+Throughout her time at Emerson, Alyssa was active on various civic engagement initiatives and nation-branding projects.
+She was one of three graduate students to pioneer the Emerson/Bird Street Civic Engagement Project, which mentors at-risk youth in Dorchester.
+The project provides education about using communication as an alternative to violence and mentors students through various activities such as the making of non-violence/anti-bullying Public Service Announcements.

 In the fall of 2014, Alyssa, her fiancé and their puppy relocated to Burlington.
 She joined the David L. Cooperrider Center for Appreciative Inquiry family in January 2015, just two months after the Center's dedication.
-She feels very fortunate to be a member of such a wonderful team and looks forward to being a part of the Center's growth.
-Her interests include art, reading/writing, photography, event planning, hiking and being a mom to her four year-old puppy.
+She feels very fortunate to be a member of such a wonderful team and enjoys being a part of the Center's growth.
+Her interests include art, reading/writing, photography, event planning, hiking and being a mom to her puppy.